 We expect to enter into agreements with third-party CROs, or governmental entities like the NIH, to conduct and manage our clinical programs.
 We rely heavily on these parties for execution of clinical studies for MAT2203 and our other product candidates and can control only certain and very limited aspects of their activities.
 Nevertheless, we would be responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal, regulatory, and scientific standards, and our reliance on the NIH or CROs would not relieve us of our regulatory responsibilities.
 We, the NIH and our CROs would be required to comply with cGCPs, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any products in clinical development.
 The FDA enforces these cGCP regulations through periodic inspections of trial sponsors, principal investigators, and trial sites.
 If we or the NIH or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with cGCPs.
-In addition, our clinical trials before approving our marketing applications.
-We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.
+In addition, our clinical trials must be conducted with products produced under cGMP regulations and will require many test subjects.
+Our failure or the failure of the NIH or our CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.